Denver Motorcycle Accident Lawyers

-We understand that during the process of securing compensation for your injuries, you may be under financial duress, that is why we will work efficiently to get you through the process as quickly as possible.
-We also want to ensure that we will communicate with you through clear and simple language.
+We understand that during the process of securing compensation for your injuries, you may be under financial duress.
+That is why we will work efficiently to get you through the process as quickly as possible.
+We will communicate with you through clear and simple language.

-When it comes to securing your recovery, the following conditions can contribute to the amount of compensation you are able to obtain:
+The following factors can contribute to the amount of compensation you are able to obtain:

 - Whether any traffic citations were issued at the scene.
 If the at-fault party was issued a ticket, this may serve as evidence of negligent driving.

 - Whether the at-fault party was charged with a DUI or DWI.
-Driving under the influence of alcohol or drugs can be determined by authorities.
+Driving under the influence of alcohol or drugs will be determined by authorities.
 The driver may face civil and criminal charges.

 - The type of insurance the responsible party has.
 This can affect whether the at-fault driver has enough policy coverage (or any) to assist in your recovery.

 - Whether you were partially at fault for the accident.
-Colorado is a comparative negligence state, therefore, your claim may be reduced by your degree of fault.
+Colorado is a comparative negligence state.
+As a result, your claim may be reduced by your degree of fault.

 - How severe your injuries are.
-Keep records of all medical treatment, rehabilitation treatments, and total loss of wages that would have been made had it not been for the presence of your injuries.
+Keep records of all medical treatment, rehabilitation treatments, and total loss of wages you would have earned had it not been for your injuries.